cloudobserver/ammas-tour-info/README.md

 ![darshan table](/images/darshan_table.jpg)

-## Chair Blocks for Amma's Chair -
+## Chair Blocks -
-The chair blocks are placed under the feet of the chair to adjust the height of the chair during darshan according to Amma's instructions.
+The chair blocks are placed under the feet of Amma's chair to adjust the height.
 These photos show the various combinations of blocks that we use to achieve various chair heights.

 The small brown block adds 0.75 inch.
 Each of the larger yellow blocks adds 1.5 inches.